hellohaptik/docs_haptik/docs/other/security.md

 #### Authentication

-Clients login to Haptik using a password which is known only to them.
+Clients login to Haptik using a password which is known only to them through an identity service.
 Passwords are not stored; instead, as is standard practice, only a secure hash of the password is stored in the database.
 Because the hash is relatively expensive to compute, and because a “salting” method is used, brute-force guessing attempts are relatively ineffective, and password reverse-engineering is difficult even if the hash value were to be obtained by a malicious party.